- What Is A Mission?

-You will receive an email notification 15-minutes before your mission is due to run.
-You can switch off the upcoming mission emails on the "Settings" tab of your "Account Control" area.
+You will receive an email notification 15 minutes before your mission is due to run.
+You can switch off the upcoming mission emails on the "Settings" tab of your "Account Settings" area.
 You will also receive an Alert Notification (the bell icon on the navigation bar) shortly before your mission is due to run.

 - Will I Be Notified of Whether My Mission(s) Ran or Failed?